Robert W. Little Graduate Fellowship in History

 - Fellows will demonstrate progress made on the dissertation by emailing the Graduate Director a two-page interim report in December that details the specific research/writing goals achieved during the fall semester.
 This report will be used as the basis to disburse the fellowship payment for the spring semester.

-- By early May, the Little Fellow will submit (via email) a second two-page report to the Graduate Director, summarizing the progress made in the dissertation during the spring semester.
+- By May 1, 2020, the Little Fellow will submit (via email) a second two-page report to the Graduate Director, summarizing the progress made in the dissertation during the spring semester.